anishagg17/FamPay-Backend-Challenge/README.md

 - `db.js : It contains code to establish connection to the dataBase`
 - `main.js : It consists of an express server application which routes to different controllers and is responsible for running the application.`
+- `models : It consists of definition of videos, whose shema are defined using mongoose-Schema .
+Attributes may be of type: String, Date, etc. Some attributes have been marked as required.`

 ### Local Installation